rprat-pro/MATools/README.md

 MATimer::MATrace::stop("kernel_name");
 ```

-The `finalize` routine handles to write MATrace file, in a MPI context, all data are sent to the master process that write the file.
+The `finalize` routine handles writing MATrace files.
+In an MPI context, all data are sent to the master process that writes the file.

 ### Development state